 She is involved in a number of organisations and charities including Blue Ribbon Foundation, Variety — the Children’s Charity, and VicSport.

 He is managing director of Lombard The Paper People, an Australia Day Ambassador for many years and a former director of Melbourne Tourism Authority.

 He has spent almost 50 years building his family business into a formidable stable of Australia’s best-known packaging, party and marketing houses, and is now involved with almost every major event in Australia.

 He has made huge inroads into business and the community through a determination to make the public feel included in special events and celebrations, including the Spring Racing Carnival, AFL and now Melbourne Day.

 Dr Sally Cockburn, also known as Dr Feelgood, is a prominent Melburnian, Australia Day Ambassador, author, speaker, TV and media personality, and Australia's leading health communicator.
-She hosts a weekly Talking Health show on radio 3AW covering health-related issues.
-She is a GP, with 25 years experience in radio.
-She is past Chair of the Variety Club of Victoria, a committee member of Interplast and the Thomaiy Breast Cancer Foundation.
-She has also been a member of Monash Medical Faculty Foundation and Chair of the community relations and Alumni committee.
+She hosts the weekly Talking Health show on radio 3AW.
+She is a GP, with 25 years' experience in media.
+She chaired the Variety Club of Victoria, was a committee member of Interplast and the Thomaiy Breast Cancer Foundation.
+She also served the Monash Medical Faculty Foundation as chair of the community relations and alumni committee.
 She served as a member of the Committee of Management of Melbourne’s Metropolitan Ambulance Service for six years, and was also part of the 20-member Victorian State Ministerial Advisory Committee on Women’s Health.
-She has also been Chair of the National Communication Strategy Project Committee for Organ Donation.
+She was also Chair of the National Communication Strategy Project Committee for Organ Donation.
 Sally was also on the Board of Vic Health and Arthritis Victoria and Chair of Family Planning Victoria.
 She was also a Ministerial appointee to the Sexual Health Task Force and Mental Health Reform Council in Victoria.
-She is an expert on Melbourne history.
+She is also an expert on Melbourne history.
 In June 2018, she was appointed to the State Government's inaugural voluntary assisted dying review board.

 Scott has extensive experience in business, marketing and event management.
 He is CEO of the Royal Flying Doctor Service (Victoria), a director of the Royal Agricultural Society of Victoria and former City of Melbourne director of marketing and events.